Adobe Acrobat showing PDF tag structure and accessibility checker with all items passed for an annual report document

 A standard PDF exported from InDesign, Word, or another design tool is often visually polished but structurally invisible to assistive technology.
 The software sees a flat image of text — not a structured document.
 Remediation adds the structure that was missing.

-Tagging— Adding structural tags that define headings, paragraphs, lists, tables, and images so screen readers can interpret them correctly
+Adding structural tags that define headings, paragraphs, lists, tables, and images so screen readers can interpret them correctly.

-Reading order— Ensuring the logical reading sequence matches the visual layout (critical in multi-column designs, sidebars, and footnotes)
+Ensuring the logical reading sequence matches the visual layout — critical in multi-column designs, sidebars, and footnotes.

-Document metadata— Setting the document title, language, and other properties required for compliance
+Setting the document title, language, and other properties required for compliance with PDF/UA and WCAG.

-Form fields and links— Making interactive elements keyboard-navigable and properly labelled
+Making interactive elements keyboard-navigable and properly labelled so they work without a mouse.

 A remediated PDF meets standards such as WCAG 2.1 AA, PDF/UA, and the requirements of the EU Accessibility Act.